sheldonhull/sheldonhull/README.md

 ## survey says

-- 🔭  I’m currently working on: AWS and minimizing the amount of chaos I generate
+- 🔭  I’m currently working on: Go, Pulumi, Kubernetes
-- 🌱  I’m currently learning: #golang and improving my serverless chops
+- 🌱  I’m currently learning: Wrapping my head around K8s and infra through Pulumi.
-- 👯  I’m looking to collaborate on: chatops
+- 👯  I’m looking to collaborate on: Go
 - 🤔  I’m looking for help with: #golang, #chatops, and #serverless
 - 💬  Ask me about anything
 - 📫  How to reach me: post a comment on my blog, including about page.
 It will automatically open a public github issue for dialogue on anything, or reach out on my blog social media links.